Madjac33/Unity-Cookbook/Chapter 1: Input System Package/input-system-package.md

 # Chapter 1: Unity's Input System Package
-<p>The goal of this chapter is to familiarize users with Unity's new input system, the Input System package.
+<p>The goal of this chapter is to familiarize users with Unity's input system, the Input System package.
 By the end of this chapter, readers will have built a game prototype using the Input System package.</p>

 ## Installation
-<p>Unlike the old Input Manager, you need to install the new Input System package.
+<p>Unlike the old Input Manager, you need to install the Input System package.
 On your Unity project, navigate to Window > Package Manager > Set Packages to Unity Registry > Search for Input System > <b>NOTE:</b> Installing the Input System package will disable the Input Manager > Install.</p>
 <img src="Installation.gif" alt="Installation" width="60%">

 ## The Player Input Component